10th ANNUAL LA SKINS FEST ANNOUNCES ALL EVENTS AND FILM SCREENINGS NOVEMBER 15th-20th, 2016

 “At NBCUniversal we celebrate the tribal diversity of groups indigenous to North America by telling diverse stories, commemorating heritage, and fostering dialogue on a variety of platforms.
 We are proud to support LA SKINS FEST to help promote our message of inclusion in all facets of our business.”
 Remarked Craig Robinson, Executive Vice President, Chief Diversity Officer, NBCUniversal.

 More than 60 features, documentaries, shorts, and student films, representing hundreds of Native American tribes, make the Los Angeles Skins Fest a truly incredible event.
+In case you need group transportation services to attend such events, A step above company has the perfect vehicle and driver for you.
+Call 704-605-1108 for reservation.
 Of the dozens of films being screened, more than 25 will see their world premieres.
 All represent some of the best in Indigenous cinema.
 Films were selected out of hundreds of submissions from around the world.

 “From family-friendly animated Native American stories to powwow experiences to challenging documentaries that transport you to Native American communities and Nations, the variety of films offered define our festival’s mission,” said Ian Skorodin, Executive Director of the Los Angeles Skins Fest.